0xsequence/unity-embedded-wallet-boilerplate/README.md

 - Android
 - Web

-When building for the web, after building, navigate to the root of your newly built project
+When building for the web, after building, navigate to the root of your newly built app

 `pnpm install`